jeffr18/tidyDataAssignment/README.md

 * the prefix "f" was replaced with "freq_"
 * dashes "-" were replaced with underscores "_"
 * commas "," were replaced with underscores "_"
-*
+* periods "." were replaced with underscores "_"

-The CodeBook.md file
+The CodeBook.md file includes the variable names and descriptions used in the final tidy data set

-Explain which variables I picked for the mean and standard deviation and why I picked them